Benin - Country Portrait - currently not CmiA-certified

 - Top 3 export goods: Cotton, peanuts, shea butter

 - Number of "Cotton made in Africa" farmers: Due to changes of framework conditions in the cotton sector made by the Beninese government in 2012/2013, verification of CmiA cotton from Benin has currently been put on hold because compliance and traceability of CmiA sustainability criteria could no longer be guaranteed.
-However, in order to continue to support the cotton farmers and their families, training programs for the currently 57,000 smallholder farmers in the COMPACI program will be continued as well as the cooperation project to improve the school infrastructure in the country.
+However, in order to continue to support the cotton farmers and their families, training programs for smallholder farmers will be continued as well as the cooperation project to improve the school infrastructure in the country.

 - Average family size of a cotton farmer: 8.5 people